On discrete integrable equations with convex variational principles: Discrete Laplace-type integrable equations

-for some functions $\Psi$ and $\Phi$. $\varphi$ and $\Phi$ are called the long leg functions.
-We will be only interested in them.
+\begin{remark} Note that in most formulations of the three-leg forms, the factor of $i$ does not enter.
+The reason why we add it here is that we want to get real functionals in Section~\ref{sec:action}.
+For the reality conditions discussed in Section~\ref{sec:reality}, $i\varphi$ turns out to be (generally) a real function, leading to a real generalized discrete action functional later.
+Not taking the factor $i$ into account would necessitate considering the imaginary part of the functionals. \end{remark}

+For the discrete Laplace-type equations we define below, only the long leg functions are important.
 Since each equation from the lists A and H shares its long leg function with some equation from the list Q, we may restrict our attention to the latter.
-Note that $\psi=\varphi$ and $\Psi=\Phi$ for all equations from the list Q. For a list of quad-equations and three-leg functions in the case of the list Q, see the appendix.
+Note that $\psi=\varphi$ and $\Psi=\Phi$ for all equations from the list Q. In the appendix, we provide a list of discrete integrable quad-equations of the list Q together with their three-leg functions.
+There, we slightly adapt the formulation of the quad-equations to our setting, but mainly follow the presentation of the first author and Suris in the appendix of their paper \cite{BS10}.
+For the quad-equation $(\textnormal{Q}3)_{\delta=0}$, we even give two three-leg functions, leading to equivalent three-leg forms.
+The reason for that is that under one reality condition, we see a remarkable analogy to Euclidean circle patterns if we not take the three-leg function as it comes up in the work \cite{BS10} of the first author and Suris.

-\begin{remark} Of course, the additive three-leg form is still true if we multiply the functions $\varphi$ and $\psi$ both with the factor $i$.
-To get real functionals later, we will not consider the long leg functions $\varphi$ as they come up with the investigation of the Q-equations, but $i\varphi$ instead.
-For convenience, we will denote this function with $\varphi$ in the following.
-Otherwise we would have to consider the imaginary part of the functionals. \end{remark}
+In the original paper \cite{ABS03} of the first author, Adler, and Suris, the notation of equation $(\textnormal{Q}4)$ used Weierstra{\ss} elliptic functions.
+In the end of Section~\ref{sec:Q4}, we will use this formulation to investigate rhombic period lattices.
+But the Jacobian formulation discovered by Hietarinta in \cite{Hi05} seems to be more appropriate for rectangular period lattices and will be used in this chapter.
+In particular, the limit of $(\textnormal{Q}4)$ to $(\textnormal{Q}3)_{\delta=1}$ discussed in Section~\ref{sec:limit} becomes clearer.